-However, it's important to realize that determining the ideal body weight for elderly people is more complex than simply consulting weight charts.
+However, determining the ideal body weight for elderly people is more complicated than merely consulting weight charts.
 So if you're wondering what you should weigh, your first step should be an open conversation with your doctor.
 That's because, for a senior, weight-loss goals must take several important factors into account, including overall health.

 The standard ranges for BMI are:

 However, many people feel that BMI oversimplifies weight issues.
 One reason is that BMI doesn't account for the fact that muscle is denser than fat.
-So a person who has a lot of muscle could have a much higher BMI than someone who wears the same size of clothing but who has less muscle.
-(In fact, a lot of professional athletes fall into the "obese" category simply because they have so much muscle mass.)
+A person who has a lot of muscle could have a much higher BMI than someone who wears the same size of clothing but has less muscle.
+(In fact, many professional athletes fall into the "obese" category on the BMI chart simply because they have so much muscle mass.)

 But what does this mean for seniors?
 Here's a key fact: Our body composition often changes with age.
 (Body composition is the amount of muscle and fat on your frame.)
-Many seniors experience sarcopenia, or muscle loss, as they grow older.
-And losing muscle may have a bigger impact on health than carrying extra weight.1 So lower weight isn't necessarily a good thing if it's the result of muscle loss.
+An article from Tufts University notes that many seniors experience sarcopenia, or muscle loss, as they grow older.
+And losing muscle may have a more significant impact on health than carrying extra weight.
+So lower weight isn't necessarily a good thing if it's the result of muscle loss.

-In fact, studies have found that being underweight as a senior actually carries more risk than being overweight.
-That might seem counterintuitive, but overweight people who are older than 65 have lower mortality rates than people who are underweight or within the normal-weight range.1 (Some doctors call this the "obesity paradox.")
+The Tufts University article cites studies that have found that being underweight as a senior carries more risk than being overweight.
+That might seem counterintuitive, but overweight people who are older than 65 have lower mortality rates than people who are underweight or within the normal-weight range.
+(Some doctors call this the "obesity paradox.")

 Your weight-loss goals will also depend on your individual health issues.
 For example, the ideal weight for men over 60 with diabetes may be lower than for other men in that age group.
-And a women's weight chart for females over 50 who have not gone through menopause might be different than a weight chart for women over 60, because the hormonal shifts of menopause can trigger changes in body composition.
+And a weight chart for females over 50 who have not gone through menopause might be different from a weight chart for women over 60 because the hormonal shifts of menopause can trigger body composition changes.

-So instead of striving for a lower number when you step on the scale, it may be healthier in the long run to focus on your body composition (i.e., your muscle-versus-fat ratio), as well as on where fat is stored on your body.
+Instead of just striving for a lower weight, it may be healthier to focus on your body composition (i.e., your muscle-to-fat ratio), and where fat is stored on your body.

 Why is the location of excess fat important?
-In general, people tend to store fat either above their hips (mostly in their bellies) or below their hips.
+People tend to store fat either above their hips (mostly in their bellies) or below their hips.
 Fat that is stored above the hips presents a greater risk for: